drugis/patavi/server/docker/README.md

 Patavi server dockerfile
 ========================

+For more information on all components of the drugis project, please refer to the OVERALL-README.md in the root folder of the ADDIS-CORE project.

 Prerequisites:

- - Create an `ssl` directory, containing:
+ - Create an `ssl` directory (e.g. /patavi/server/ssl/), containing:

-   - `ssl/server-crt.pem` and `ssl/server-key.pem`, the public/private certificate/key pair for the server
+   - `/server-crt.pem` and `/server-key.pem`, the public/private certificate/key pair for the server
-   - `ssl/ca-crt.pem`, the CA certificate for the server to trust client connections with
+   - `/ca-crt.pem`, the CA certificate for the server to trust client connections with

 Building: